cloudfoundry/bosh-bootloader/README.md

 # bosh-bootloader
 ---

-This is a command line utility for standing up a CloudFoundry or Concourse installation on an IAAS of your choice.
+This is a command line utility for standing up a Concourse or [CloudFoundry installation](README-cloudfoundry.md) on an IAAS of your choice.
 This CLI is currently under heavy development, and the initial goal is to support bootstrapping a CloudFoundry installation on AWS.